azhao1981/system-design-primer/README.md

 A content delivery network (CDN) is a globally distributed network of proxy servers, serving content from locations closer to the user.
 Generally, static files such as HTML/CSS/JSS, photos, and videos are served from CDN, although some CDNs such as Amazon's CloudFront support dynamic content.
 The site's DNS resolution will tell clients which server to contact.

-Serving content from CDNs can significantly improve performance in two ways:
+Serving content from CDNs can significantly( 显著地) improve performance in two ways:

 * Users receive content at data centers close to them
 * Your servers do not have to serve requests that the CDN fulfills